Chart Color Schemes

 AreaSearch assessment indicates Liverpool - West faces employment challenges relative to the majority of Australian markets

-Liverpool - West has an unemployment rate of 9.3% as of June 2025, with estimated employment growth of 6.0% over the past year.
-There are 5,380 residents in work, and the unemployment rate is 5.1%, which is higher than Greater Sydney's rate of 4.2%.
+Liverpool - West has an unemployment rate of 8.8% and experienced a 6.8% growth in employment over the past year as of September 2025.
+There are 5,527 residents currently employed, with an unemployment rate of 4.6%, which is higher than Greater Sydney's rate of 4.2%.

-Workforce participation stands at 38.6%, significantly lower than Greater Sydney's 60.0%.
-Employment is concentrated in health care & social assistance, retail trade, and manufacturing, with a strong specialization in manufacturing (1.7 times the regional level).
-However, professional & technical services are under-represented, with only 4.7% of Liverpool - West's workforce compared to Greater Sydney's 11.5%.
-Over the year to June 2025, employment increased by 6.0%, while labour force grew by 4.9%, reducing the unemployment rate by 1.0 percentage points.
+The workforce participation rate lags behind Greater Sydney at 38.6% compared to 60.0%.
+Employment in Liverpool - West is concentrated in health care & social assistance, retail trade, and manufacturing, with a particularly strong specialization in manufacturing at 1.7 times the regional level.
+However, professional & technical services are under-represented, making up only 4.7% of the workforce compared to Greater Sydney's 11.5%.
+Over the year to September 2025, employment increased by 6.8%, while labour force grew by 4.7%, leading to a decrease in unemployment rate by 1.8 percentage points.

-In contrast, Greater Sydney saw employment grow by 2.6% and unemployment rise slightly.
-National employment forecasts from Jobs and Skills Australia (May 2025) project national growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Liverpool - West's employment mix suggests local growth of approximately 6.3% over five years and 13.3% over ten years.
+In contrast, Greater Sydney saw employment grow by 2.1% and unemployment rise slightly by 0.2%.
+At the state level, NSW experienced a contraction in employment of 0.03% between November 25 and September 25, with an unemployment rate of 3.9%, lower than the national average of 4.3%.
+Jobs and Skills Australia's projections suggest that national employment will expand by 6.6% over five years and 13.7% over ten years.
+Applying these projections to Liverpool - West's employment mix indicates local employment should increase by 6.3% over five years and 13.3% over ten years, though this is a simple extrapolation for illustrative purposes and does not account for localized population projections.

 Frequently Asked Questions - Employment